ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
 * `replicas` (integer)
 	* description: The number of servers that will be created.
+Cannot be decreased once set, only increased.
 	* minimum: 1.000000
 * `template` (object)
 	* description: ServerSetTemplate are the configurable fields of a ServerSetTemplate.